 Because I do understand.
 I get it.
 You’re not just a label or a diagnosis.
 And while most people just can’t seem to understand what coping with anxiety and depression is like, I do.

 I get it because I have lived most of my life learning how to cope with anxiety and depression.
 I am finally doing more than that.
 I’m learning to control it, instead of allowing it to control me.
 I even wrote about 12 things I learned from my journey with anxiety and depression.

 Hell no it’s not.
-It’s work.
-Hard work.
+It takes a lot of work.
+Hard work and effort.
 You have to first start with your self awareness.
 Know yourself, your triggers, and start becoming aware of when you’re falling into that trap.

 Once you’re able to do that, then you can start learning how to control it.
 And then, instead of just coping with anxiety and depression, you can be managing your anxiety and depression.